iboutsikas/iboutsikas.github.io/docs/6.4.0/configuration.md

 ---
 ~~~

-**Note**: Pasting code snippets provided by 3rd parties into the body will have undesired side effects (and may not work at all), because pages are loaded and swapped via JavaScript.
+**NOTE**: Pasting code snippets provided by 3rd parties into the body will have undesired side effects (and may not work at all), because pages are loaded and swapped via JavaScript.
 {:.message}

 ## Enabling Google Analytics